alaffin12/stackedit/Caught by Stradh.md

 | Winterstomp Sparkling - Glass | 3 sp |

 **NPCs**
 *The Martikovs*: Urwin and his wife Danika are the owners of the Inn and are usually seen splitting their time between the tavern area and the kitchen.
 Their young sons Brom and Bray are also often present.
+Urwin can be prickly and difficult to deal with.
+Danika is more friendly, but she still has a proud and noble bearing and does not suffer fools.
+The two boys are 11 and 9 and are typical boys of that age (except that all are wereravens and Urwin and Danika are members of the Keepers of the Feather).

 ### Tsolenka Pass